 As a London homeowner, one of the best ways to add value to your home is by investing in interior design.
 The design of your space can truly make or break a sale when you put your house on the market.
 While better resale value is indeed a benefit of interior design services, enjoying a stylish and comfortable home for yourself is another one.
 How exactly can interior design add to your home’s value?
 At M&Y Interiors, a luxury North London interior design firm, we stick to five interior design rules of thumb.

 One of the biggest gains from investing in interior design is bringing out your personal style.
-By working with a designer, you can highlight the advantages of your space, as well as optimize it for your lifestyle.
+By working with an interior designer, like Helen Coulston for example, you can highlight the advantages of your space, as well as optimize it for your lifestyle.
 Do you have a big family and entertain often?
 You can develop a design suited toward comfort and sociability, with lots of openness.
 Perhaps you work from home every day and you’d like a hybrid living-office space?
 Whatever purpose you need the space to serve, it can do so with expert interior design.

 Showing off your home’s personality and emphasising your lifestyle will appeal more to buyers when they view your home.
 A buyer who also works from home will be able to imagine themselves in your chic living-working space.